Sweet Fried Plantains

 Our Baked Plantains recipe is a yummy choice for sure.
 However, if you are looking for a truly luscious snack, side, or dessert, you are going to want to make these “naughty” plantains…

 Classic Fried Plantains are made with just a few simple ingredients, with the star of the show obviously being plantains.
-This recipe uses super ripe plantains, which are terrifically sweet and fry beautifully.
-While this might not be the healthiest method, frying the slices of plantain does mean each piece is perfectly caramelized on the outside and melt-in-your-mouth tender on the inside.
+This recipe uses super-ripe plantains, which are terrifically sweet and fry beautifully.
+While this might not be the healthiest method of cooking, frying the slices of plantain does mean each piece is perfectly caramelized on the outside and melt-in-your-mouth tender on the inside.
 So, yeah – I’d say they’re worth it!

 Prep is a breeze and the plantains are fried for only 5 minutes.
 Our recipe couldn’t be any easier!
 Give it a try and in no time you will be enjoying silky-sweet fried plantains with dipping sauces, or as a scrumptious side dish with your fave Mexican and Caribbean meals.

 You are 3 ingredients and less than 10 minutes away from fried plantain happiness.
 For this easy recipe you need:

 - Ripe plantains – so ripe they should have large black spots, like in the photo below– the blacker the better.
 Solid black plantains make wonderful fryers!

 - Butter – or use your fave plant-based sub for a vegan recipe